mateuszniechwiej/Climbing-Buddy/README.md

 * [Heroku](https://heroku.com) - Heroku was to deploy and host the live website.
 * [MongoDB](https://www.mongodb.com/) - MongoDb document-oriented database used to store information about users,events and climbs.
 * [Visual Studio Code](https://code.visualstudio.com/) - used for developing this website and commit the project to GitHub repository.
-* [Chrome Developer Tools](https://developers.google.com/web/tools/chrome-devtools) - used to debug the styling issues, test the website responsiveness  and to ensure colour contrast.
+* [Chrome Developer Tools](https://developers.google.com/web/tools/chrome-devtools) - used to debug the styling issues, test the website responsiveness  and to make sure colour contrast is correct.
 * [Autocomplete Places Google API](https://developers.google.com/maps/documentation/places/web-service/autocomplete) - provides a fast and easy to use address search autocomplete functionality for locations fields input.
 * [Flatpickr](https://flatpickr.js.org/) - lightweight DateTime picker used to select dates in this project.
 * [Github](https://github.com/) - Github as the hosting site was used to store the source code of this website.